Payment and packages

 Do you take insurance?

 Yes, we do.
-We are currently contracted (in-network) with Cigna, United Healthcare, and Landmark.
+We are currently contracted (in-network) with Cigna and Landmark ( Only for Dr. Heidi Kao).
 For insurance companies that we are not contracted with (out-of-network), our office will gladly submit billing to your insurance company for you if you have acupuncture benefits.
 Your insurance plan is a contract between you and your insurance company and any coverage credit will be sent directly to you from your insurance provider.
 We can also provide you with a superbill which you can send to your insurance provider to process per your benefit plan.

 How do I know if acupuncture is covered by my insurance?